-60 MIN / 3 TO 5 Exchanging observations and ideas on the environment, the plant world and plant needs Reflection on conventional agriculture.
-Learning about indigenous knowledge.
+Exchanging observations and ideas on the environment, the plant world and plant needs

-Taking personal and collective responsibility for protecting the environment and cultural heritage

-Reflecting on conventional agriculture.
-Learning indigenous knowledge.
-Taking personal and collective responsibility for protecting the environment and cultural heritage. knowledge.
+Taking personal and collective responsibility for protecting the environment and cultural heritage.

+TESTIMONIES

-2023 TESTIMONIES What an extraordinary workshop!
+What an extraordinary workshop!
 My students and I enjoyed learning more about soil biodiversity.
 They're still talking about it.
 We loved the workshop.
 Very relevant and linked to the science curriculum.

 The facilitator was patient, knowledgeable and engaging.
-Francine Gilmour, Sacré-Cœur Elementary Catholic School, 3/4rd, ON I am extremely satisfied with our program and your team's support to this day.
+Francine Gilmour, Sacré-Cœur Elementary Catholic School, 3/4rd, ON

+I am extremely satisfied with our program and your team's support to this day.
 Our students LOVE your workshops!
 Since I discovered your organisation last year, I haven't stopped recommending you to colleagues at other schools.
-Marie-Pascale Brown, Francophone School of Kimberley, K/3rd, BC We loved the "Larva to Butterfly " workshop!
+Marie-Pascale Brown, Francophone School of Kimberley, K/3rd, BC

+We loved the "Larva to Butterfly " workshop!
 We enjoyed its interactivity and learned a lot.
 The students are fascinated by the new butterflies.
 It was a very fruitful experience for the students to see the process from larva to butterfly.
 Everything went really well!
 We really enjoyed it all.

-Pascale Castonguay, Elementary Catholic School Élisabeth-Bruyère, K, ON My students and I loved the workshop!
+Pascale Castonguay, Elementary Catholic School Élisabeth-Bruyère, K, ON

+Mv students and I loved the workshop!
 The workshop activities before, during and after the workshop- were areat!
 The materials and information were perfect for my students' level.
 The instructors explained very well and asked good, relevant questions to the students.
 My class and I continue to take care of our potatoes and to learn about sprouting.
 Yesterday, we walked to my house (very close to the school) to see the mini potato farm in my garden.
 The workshop was educational and important for my students' lives.
 Thank vou so much!
+Mervl Davies.
+Entre-Lacs School.
+1st/2nd.
+BC

-Meryl Davies, Entre-Lacs School, 1st/2nd, BC The way the workshop was presented allowed us to experience an investigative process, which develops my students' critical thinking skills.
+The way the workshop was presented allowed us to experience an investigative process, which develops my students' critical thinking skills.
 I really enjoyed it.
 The letter, the instructions and the video explanations were excellent.
 I think all my students learned something, since we don't often get the chance to explore mushrooms.

-Patrick Revie, Elementary Catholic School Marius-Barbeau, 5th, ON Thank you so much for the workshop.
+Patrick Revie, Elementary Catholic School Marius-Barbeau, 5th, ON

+Thank you so much for the workshop.
 The information shared inspired some critical thinking about the impact of our daily choices.
 I can't wait to do the activities we didn't get to do and to continue the discussion.
 Thanks for sharing any resources you have to share.
 The facilitator was very engaging and knowledgeable.
-Nathalie Roy, Conseil Scolaire Catholique Providence, Secondary, ON THEY TRUST US 10 11 E Ľ.
+Nathalie Roy, Conseil Scolaire Catholique Providence, Secondary, ON

+THEY TRUST US

 AND IN IMMERSION SCHOOL

-Maple Ridge School District - Pitt Meadows, Prince George, Peace River North, Comox Valley, Campbell River, Abbotsford, Burnaby, Delta, Richmond, Vancouver, Victoria
+Prince Rupert Middle School (Prince Rupert), Kildala Elementary School (Kitimat), Caledonia Secondary School (Terrace), Duchess Park Secondary (Prince George), 100 Mile House Elementary School (100 Mile House), Millstream (Victoria), Inman Elementary (Burnaby), Pauline Johnson (West Vancouver), Windsor Secondary (North Vancouver), Trafalgar Elementary (Vancouver), Laura Secord Elementary School (Vancouver), Lord Selkirk Elementary (Vancouver)...

 OUR PARTNERS